101 Cooking For Two

 • 14 oz sweetened condensed milk

-• 24 oz semi-sweet or dark chocolate chips - good quality
+• 24 oz chocolate chips - good quality

 • 1 teaspoon vanilla extract

-• ¾ to 1 cup chopped walnuts (optional) - or other nuts
+• ยพ to 1 cup chopped walnuts or pecans

 • Optional toppings: Sprinkles, M&Ms or Reese's

 • Start with a smaller crock pot.
 A 3-quart cooker is fine, but a larger crock pot will work.
-The larger pot may cook a little faster.
-Give it a heavy coat of PAM cooking spray.
+The larger pot will cook small amounts faster.
+Please give it a heavy coat of PAM cooking spray.

 chocolate chips with nuts and ingredients for fudge

-• Combine one 14 oz can of sweetened condensed milk, two 12 oz bags of semi-sweet or dark chocolate chips, and 1 teaspoon vanilla.
-You can substitute a bag of butterscotch chip for one bag of chocolate if you want.
+• Combine one 14-oz can of sweetened condensed milk, two 12-oz bags of semi-sweet or dark chocolate chips, and 1 teaspoon of vanilla.
+You can substitute a bag of butterscotch chips for one bag of chocolate if you want.

 pouring sweetened condensed milk into crock pot

-• Cook in the crock pot on low for about 2 hours with the lid OFF.
-Stir halfway through.
-And then check occasionally.
+• Cook in the crock pot on low for 1 to 2 hours with the lid OFF.
+Stir every 20 to 30 minutes.
+The variability in cooking time is due to differences in chips and crock pots.

 • Prep an 8 by 8 or 9 by 9 pan with crossing sheets of parchment paper.
 Also, butter corners well to prevent sticking.
 I like to just a touch of butter under the parchment paper to hold it in place.